clarkezone/clarkezone.github.io/_posts/2019-11-23-adding-draggable-tabs-to-the-windows-terminal.md

 categories: [windowsterminal]
 tags: [c++]
 ---
 I'm a massive fan of the work the team's been doing on [WSL and the new Windows Terminal](https://devblogs.microsoft.com/commandline/) and I am a complete convert.. decades of muscle memory has been retrained to type `term` instead of `cmd` or `PowerShell` into my run prompt on Windows and I'm way happier.

+_(Ed 2/23/2020: thanks to [Mark Osborn](https://twitter.com/ozziepeeps) who pointed out that you can now use `wt` and even type in the address bar of explorer to get a terminal for a particular folder)_

 One of the features I really like is support for tabs enabling multiple terminals in the same window, something I do all the time on the Mac.

 At Ignite 2019, [Paul](https://twitter.com/pag3rd) and I were [doing a talk about the future of WIndows App development](https://myignite.techcommunity.microsoft.com/sessions/81330?source=sessions) and one of our speaking points related to WinUI 2 and XAML Islands in Win32; specifically  how the Windows Terminal team is using [WinUI](https://docs.microsoft.com/en-us/uwp/toolkits/winui/) and the [TabView control](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.tabview?view=winui-2.2) to enabled tabbed content.
 We wanted to do a demo of this in our session and show how one of the features available in the box (drag and drop reordering) was available "for free".
 Turns out that draggable tabs in the terminal was not a thing.
 Queue sad trombone.